rkitover/windows-dev-guide/README.md

 Make sure developer mode is turned on in Windows settings, this is necessary for making unprivileged symlinks.

-- Press Win+X and open Windows PowerShell (administrator).
+- Press Win+X and open PowerShell (Administrator).

 - Run these commands: